Why is the number 17 a weird superstition in Italy? What other very unusual and weird superstitions continue to this day in Italy?

 In Italy, for example, the number 17 is one that potentially brings bad luck and tempts death.
 What on earth could have prompted this belief?
 Actually it’s quite simple and understandable.
 If you write 17 in Roman numerals it looks like this: XVII.
 What is the problem with that?
 Well if you rearrange these ‘letters’ you can spell VIXI, which is a Latin verb that means ‘I have lived.’
 Put it another way, it may well mean that your time is up and the word VIXI was often carved into tombstones from the dim and distant past.
 Who wants to tempt fate after all?

 Don’t mess with Malocchio

-Malocchio is the name Italians use for the Evil Eye or bad eye.
-This concept is popular in many cultures globally.
-But in Italy, it is a belief that has been held for thousands of years.
+Malocchio is the name that Italians use for the Evil Eye or bad eye.
+This concept is popular in many cultures globally but in Italy, it is a belief that has been held for thousands of years.
 You can even find mosaics showing the kinds of things people did to ward off the attention of The Evil Eye.

 Great thinkers and scholars such as Plutarch did his best to explain why the evil eye happened and his ‘scientific’ explanation went as follows:

 “The eyes were the chief, if not sole, source of the deadly rays that were supposed to spring up like poisoned darts from the inner recesses of a person possessing the evil eye.”